QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Subclass

 We can create a subclass `King` inheriting from `Person`.
-The latter has a constructor with need to call, this is done using `super(args)`.
+The latter has a constructor which we need to call: this is done using `super(args)`.

 ```java
 public class King extends Person {